sjrd/ozma/README.md

 Ozma is developed as a master thesis at the [Université Catholique de Louvain](http://www.uclouvain.be/), under the supervision of Pr Peter Van Roy.
-The [test of the master
+The [text of the master
 thesis](http://ks365195.kimsufi.com/~sjrd/master-thesis.pdf) details the design and implementation, as well as rationale for the Ozma programming language (work in progress).